Gary Warren (footballer): 2010–11 season

-In the 2010–11 season, Warren was linked with a move to a number of clubs including Blackpool, then managed by Ian Holloway and also a £10k move to League Two side Cheltenham Town.
-This bid was rejected, with manager Anthony Hudson criticising Cheltenham for their offer, describing it as a 'insult'.
-Hudson also insisted the club had no plans to sell Warren.
+Warren acknowledged that the departure of Dean Holdsworth led Newport County failing to earn a spot in the playoffs.
+He was linked with a move to a number of clubs including Blackpool, then managed by Ian Holloway and also a £10k move to League Two side Cheltenham Town.
+This bid was rejected, with manager Anthony Hudson criticising Cheltenham Town for their offer, describing it as an 'insult'.
+Hudson also insisted Newport County had no plans to sell Warren.